 But isn't that overly restrictive?
 It certainly looks reasonable to discover a parallel cut here, instead of relying on fall-through activityConcurrent, which would be expensive o implement in IM-D.

 My idea is the following: We require the DFG to be connected.
 Then we only look at the edge set of the DFG.
-For any edge from to b, if there also is an edge from b to a (the activities are connected in both directions) then the activities go into different components, otherwise their components are merged.
+For any edge from a to b, if there also is an edge from b to a (the activities are connected in both directions) then the activities go into different components, otherwise their components are merged.

 If any component remains that has both a start and an end activity, and none of those are connected bidirectionally to some node of another component that has both a start and end activity, then we have not found a cut.
 [This clause will distinguish between b being in the same component as a and c in our example, and b being in a component by itself, disconnected from d.]